-- 1. Inability to maintain a cumulative 3.0 GPA after a probationary semester. - 2.
+- 1. Inability to maintain a cumulative 3.0 GPA after one probationary semester. - 2.
 Earning a "Fail" grade in a pass/fail course. - 3.
 Earning lower than a "C" in any required academic or clinical course. - 4.
 Students placed on probation more than two separate times for academic deficiencies. - 5.
-Inability to pass the clinical component of a course, including the remediation attempt, as outlined in the practical examination policy. - Inability to pass the comprehensive final and practical examination, including remediation attempt, at the completion of the didactic portion of the curriculum.
-These examinations will be given during PHT 7362 and PHT 7363. - 7.
+Inability to pass the clinical component of a course, including the remediation attempt, as outlined in the practical examination policy. - 6.
+Inability to pass the comprehensive practical examination, including remediation, at the completion of the didactic portion of the curriculum. - 7.
 Failure to complete an assigned IDC or do so within the time outlined. - 8.
-Behavior outside the program that results in a felony conviction, which may deem a student ineligible for licensure. - 9.
-Students will attest to their ability to perform all of the criteria within the Program's "Essential Functions" document with or without reasonable accommodations.
+Behavior outside the program that results in a felony conviction.

+- 9. Students will attest to their ability to perform all of the criteria within the Program's "Essential Functions" document.
 If it becomes apparent to DPT faculty and staff that the student cannot perform these essential functions with reasonable accommodations; or the accommodations are not reasonable and would put an undue hardship on the university; or that the performance of these functions would significantly increase the risk the harm or jeopardize the safety of others, the program may dismiss the student from the program. - 10.
 Inability to use professional judgement and emotional maturity to seek help when needed to address personal issues that interfere with professional practice, act in a professional manner and ensure the safety of patients/ clients/ colleagues and faculty. - 11.
-Students may be dismissed for unprofessional behaviors - a.
-Violations of the APTA Code of Ethics and Core Values, University Code of Conduct, or Academic Integrity Policy
+Students may be dismissed for unprofessional behaviors - Violations of the APTA Code of Ethics and Core Values, University Code of Conduct, or Academic Integrity Policy